sinai-dev/OSLDocs/Effects/SL_Effect.md

 `IsModifier` (true/false)
 * Should this be applied as a modifier (multiplier) value?

+## SL_AffectStatusEffectBuildUpResistance
+Inherits from `SL_Effect`.
+Adds Status Effect Build Up Resistance for a specific Status Effect to the character.

+`StatusEffectIdentifier` (string)
+* The Status Effect Identifier to add resistance for

+`Value` (float)
+* The amount of resistance for this effect

+`Duration` (float)
+* How long does the resistance last?

 ## SL_AutoKnock
 This effect is quite simple, it just guarantees a stagger or knockdown on the affected character.
 Use HitEffects to apply to enemies.